Back Pain

 One-on-One and Small Group Classes

-We run Rock Steady Boxing One-on-One sessions and Small Group Classes here at The Physical Therapy Doctor clinic in Bayside, Queens, NY.
+We run all Boxing One-on-One sessions here at the PT DOC Physical Therapy clinic in Bayside, Queens, NY.
 We are located in the Bay Terrace Shopping Center where we have plenty of parking.
-Sessions are conducted by Physical Therapists, Occupational Therapists and Coaches all trained in the Rock Steady Boxing techniques.
+Sessions are conducted by Doctors of Physical Therapy & Occupational Therapy all certified and trained in the Rock Steady Boxing techniques.

 Covered by Medical Insurance in Our Clinic